Core Commitments for Children

 The CCCs were revised in 2020 to reflect the dramatic changes of the global humanitarian context in recent years.
 Humanitarian crises are increasingly protracted.
 Rising disregard for international humanitarian and human rights law and humanitarian principles characterizes conflicts, disproportionately affecting children and women.
 Population growth, urbanization, environmental degradation and climate change, large-scale migration, forced displacements, as well as public health emergencies increasingly compound the threats that children face.
 The CCCs have therefore been revised to equip UNICEF and its partners to deliver principled, timely, quality and child-centred humanitarian response and advocacy in any crises with humanitarian consequences.

 The Core Commitments for Children in Humanitarian Action – the CCCs – are the core UNICEF policy and framework for humanitarian action.

-Available in English, French, Spanish and Arabic.
+Currently available in Arabic, English, French, Portuguese, Russian, Spanish and Thai.